ntaneja1985/DesignPatterns/README.md

 - Model is similar to Entity (Model was in OOPs and Entity comes from DDD(Domain Driven Development))
 - All models dont necessarily become an entity, some of them become a service class also
 - Entity is like the implementation

+## Difference between Strategy Pattern and Bridge Pattern
+- The Strategy and Bridge patterns are both powerful design patterns, but they serve different purposes and are used in different contexts
+- Use Case of Strategy Pattern: When you have multiple ways of performing an operation and want to choose the algorithm at runtime.
+- Example of Strategy Pattern is Payment processing system where you can pay using different methods (Credit Card, PayPal, Bitcoin).
+- Use Case of Bridge Pattern:  When you want to separate an abstraction from its implementation so that both can be developed independently.
+- Example of Bridge Pattern: A drawing application where shapes (Circle, Square) can be drawn using different rendering engines (Vector, Raster).

 ## Design Patterns Summary